TrLucas/depup/README.md

                         Path to the local copy of a mirrored repository.
 Used to fetch the corresponding hash.
 If not given, the source parsed from the dependencies file is used.
-  -u, --update          Update the local dependencies to the new revisions.

 ```